-A Councilmember shall not vote on any contract in which the Councilmember has a conflict as set forth in MCL 15.321, the state contracts statute.
+A Council member shall not vote on any contract in which the Council member has a conflict as set forth in Act 317 of 1968 (MCL 15.321 et seq.), the state conflicts statute.
 This statute is the sole definition of conflicts as related to contracts and it states:

-- (1) Except as provided in sections 3 and 3a of the state statute, 1 a public servant shall not be a party, directly or indirectly, to any contract between himself or herself and the public entity of which he or she is an officer or employee. - (2) Except as provided in section 3, a public servant shall not directly or indirectly solicit any contract between the public entity of which he or she is an officer or employee and any of the following: - (a) Him or herself. - (b) Any firm, meaning a co-partnership or other unincorporated association, of which he or she is a partner, member, or employee. - (c) Any private corporation in which he or she is a stockholder owning more than 1% of the total outstanding stock of any class if the stock is not listed on a stock exchange, or stock with a present total market value in excess of \$25,000.00 if the stock is listed on a stock exchange or of which he or she is a director, officer, or employee. - (d) Any trust of which he or she is a beneficiary or trustee. - (3) In regard to a contract described in subsection (2), a public servant shall not do either of the following: - (a) Take any part in the negotiations for such a contract or the renegotiation or amendment of the contract, or in the approval of the contract. - (b) Represent either party in the transaction.

-The conflict restrictions of this statute do not apply to "contracts between public entities."
+- (1) Except as provided in sections 3 and 3a [of the state statute], a public servant shall not be a party, directly or indirectly, to any contract between himself or herself and the public entity of which he or she is an officer or employee.
+MCL 15.322(1). - (2) Except as provided in section 3, a public servant shall not directly or indirectly solicit any contract between the public entity of which he or she is an officer or employee and any of the following: - (a) Him or herself. - (b) Any firm, meaning a co-partnership or other unincorporated association, of which he or she is a partner, member, or employee. - (c) Any private corporation in which he or she is a stockholder owning more than 1% of the total outstanding stock of any class if the stock is not listed on a stock exchange, or stock with a present total market value in excess of \$25,000.00 if the stock is listed on a stock exchange or of which he or she is a director, officer, or employee. - (d) Any trust of which he or she is a beneficiary or trustee.
+MCL 15.322(2) - (3) In regard to a contract described in subsection (2), a public servant shall not do either of the following: - (a) Take any part in the negotiations for such a contract or the renegotiation or amendment of the contract, or in the approval of the contract. - (b) Represent either party in the transaction.
+MCL 15.322(3) - (4) The conflict restrictions of this statute do not apply to "contracts between public entities."
+MCL 15.324(1)(a)

-Rationale: All Councilmembers are governed by the state conflicts law and it is helpful to remind the public that this is the only applicable law on this topic, notwithstanding anything to the contrary in the City Charter.
+Rationale: All Council members are governed by the state conflicts law and it is helpful to remind the public that this is the only applicable law on this topic, notwithstanding anything to the contrary in the City Charter.